MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

 ##  <a name="parallel_transform_reduce"></a> The parallel_transform and parallel_reduce Algorithms

- The [concurrency::parallel_transform](reference/concurrency-namespace-functions.md#parallel_transform) and [concurrency::parallel_reduce](reference/concurrency-namespace-functions.md#parallel_reduce) algorithms are parallel versions of the STL algorithms [std::transform](../../standard-library/algorithm-functions.md#transform) and [std::accumulate](../../standard-library/numeric-functions.md#accumulate), respectively.
-The Concurrency Runtime versions behave like the STL versions except that the operation order is not determined because they execute in parallel.
+ The [concurrency::parallel_transform](reference/concurrency-namespace-functions.md#parallel_transform) and [concurrency::parallel_reduce](reference/concurrency-namespace-functions.md#parallel_reduce) algorithms are parallel versions of the C++ Standard Library algorithms [std::transform](../../standard-library/algorithm-functions.md#transform) and [std::accumulate](../../standard-library/numeric-functions.md#accumulate), respectively.
+The Concurrency Runtime versions behave like the C++ Standard Library versions except that the operation order is not determined because they execute in parallel.
 Use these algorithms when you work with a set that is large enough to get performance and scalability benefits from being processed in parallel.

 > [!IMPORTANT]
 >  The `parallel_transform` and `parallel_reduce` algorithms support only random access, bi-directional, and forward iterators because these iterators produce stable memory addresses.
 Also, these iterators must produce non-`const` l-values.